 - Academic concerns

 During your clinical training as a predoctoral intern, you can expect to receive weekly, one-on-one supervision with a licensed psychologist as part of a developmental supervision model.
 Didactic training and group supervision is also provided to predoctoral interns, including:

 - Clinical topic seminars and grand rounds

-Predoctoral interns are expected to participate in research during their experience with MMI.
-Research opportunities are available in ongoing department research related to improving service provision in integrated primary care, relevant independent research, and studies using MMI psychology existing datasets.
+Your predoctoral internship experience with MMI will include research participation.
+Multiple opportunities will be available to you through ongoing departmental research related to improving service provision in integrated primary care, topics in pediatric psychology and behavioral pediatrics, relevant independent research, and studies using MMI psychology existing datasets.
 Presentation and publication opportunities are available throughout the year.

 This program is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) as part of an award totaling $1,350,000 with 20 percentage financed with nongovernmental sources.
 The contents are those of the author(s) and do not necessarily represent the official views of, nor an endorsement, by HRSA, HHS or the U.S. Government.